biocore/qiime/doc/scripts/compare_alpha_diversity.rst

 .. index:: compare_alpha_diversity.py

-*compare_alpha_diversity.py* -- This script compares alpha diversities based on a t_two_sample test
+*compare_alpha_diversity.py* -- This script compares alpha diversities based on a two sample t-test
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Description:**

-This script compares the alpha diversity of entries in a rarefaction file after they have been grouped based on some category found in the mapping file based on a t_two_sample test.
+This script compares the alpha diversity of entries in a rarefaction file after they have been grouped based on some category found in the mapping file based on a two sample t-test.
+The output file contains the (Category: (Subcategories): t, prob).
+By default the two sample t-test will be nonparametric (i.e. using Monte Carlo permutations to calculate the p-value), though the user has the option to make the test a parametric t-test.

 **Usage:** :file:`compare_alpha_diversity.py [options]`